Professor Cardinal Warde – Interim Executive Director

 Dr. Dinah Sah – Co-Executive Director

-Dr. Sah has more than 20 years of experience in research and drug development in the biotechnology industry, and is currently Chief Scientific Officer at Voyager Therapeutics, a start-up biotech company in Cambridge, MA.
+Dr. Sah has 30 years of experience in research and drug development in the biotechnology industry, and was most recently Chief Scientific Officer at Voyager Therapeutics, a start-up biotech company in Cambridge, MA.
+She currently serves on the advisory boards of a number of biotech, venture capital, and non-profit disease organizations.
 Prior to Voyager, Dr. Sah served at Alnylam Pharmaceuticals where she was Vice President of Research.
 Before joining Alnylam, Dr. Sah was Associate Director of Research at Biogen (now Biogen Idec), where she led neuroscience research, strategic planning for the neurobiology focus area, and several research projects.
 Prior to her 6 years at Biogen, she served at Signal Pharmaceuticals, where she headed neuroscience research, and several corporate partnerships and projects.

 Ambassador King has had a long and illustrious international career in government relations, diplomacy, business and economic development.
 As a diplomat, he has served as the Ambassador of Barbados to the United States of America, the Permanent Representative to the Organization of American States, and non-resident Ambassador to Costa Rica, Mexico, Nicaragua and Panama.
 Prior to his assignment in the Americas, he served as the Ambassador of Barbados to the European Union, and non-resident Ambassador to the United Nations in Geneva, the World Trade Organization and UNESCO.
 He also served for five years on secondment as the Representative of the OAS in The Bahamas and for three years as Executive Director of the Caribbean Conservation Association.

-After 37 years of service to Barbados he retired in 2014 from the position of Permanent Secretary in the Barbados Ministry of Agriculture, and was invited to join the CSF as its Special Representative and as an Adviser.
+After 37 years of service to Barbados, Ambassador King retired in 2014 from the position of Permanent Secretary in the Barbados Ministry of Agriculture, and was invited to join the CSF as its Special Representative and as an adviser.
 He is a graduate of the City University of New York and the University of Oxford Foreign Service Program.